 Contamination with pathogens on raw bones.
 Raw meat and bones can be contaminated with a number of pathogens, including E. coli, Salmonella species, and Listeria.
 These pathogens may or may not make a dog sick, depending on the dog's health status, but pose a significant health risk to the humans in the household.
 Children, the elderly, and immunocompromised individuals are the most vulnerable, and these organisms can be life-threatening.

 Is there anything safe that I can give my dog to chew?

 There are many great chewing products available for dogs.
 If you want to offer rawhide, choose one made from U.S. cattle hides, give the thickest hides you can find, and choose ones that are too large for your dog to swallow.
 No knots on the ends, please.
 The knots can be pulled off and swallowed, resulting in a trip to the veterinarian for surgery.

-There are also dental health chews that may be offered.
+There are also a number of dental health chews that are available.
 Be sure to look for the Veterinary Oral Health Council seal of approval.
 This seal assures you that the product has been evaluated for its ability to contribute to a dog’s oral health.

 © Copyright 2021 LifeLearn Inc. Used and/or modified with permission under license.